 The Center supports collaborative, interdisciplinary research efforts in the area of nanoscale materials.
 The research themes of the Center are focused broadly on nanomaterial synthesis and fabrication, complex oxide thin films, nano- and micro-motors, low-dimensional electronic nanostructures, and integrated optical metamaterials.
 These research themes are integrated with major efforts in educational and industrial outreach.
 The activities of the Center involve over forty students and postdoctoral fellows, an approximately equal number of faculty from seven academic departments at Penn State University, and a number of external academic and industrial partners.

 The Center for Nanoscale Science was established in September 2002.
-Currently the Center is composed of four Interdisciplinary Research Groups:
+Currently the Center is composed of two Interdisciplinary Research Groups:

 Common themes of complex materials synthesis and length scale dependent physical phenomena permeate all two of the IRGs.
 The MRSEC links current materials research and the faculty and students who perform the research to a range of educational outreach activities at the K-12, college, and postgraduate levels.
 MRSEC science and engineering is also well integrated with industry through research collaborations, personnel exchanges, workshops, and technology transfer.